madank4421/VSDBabySoC/README.md

 # Physical Design of VSDBabySoC

 Physical design transforms the synthesized digital logic (gate-level netlist) into a manufacturable layout.
-For VSDBabySoC, OpenROAD is used to automate the complete RTL-to-GDSII flow.
+For VSDBabySoC, OpenROAD is used to automate the complete design flow.

 OpenROAD is an open-source, end-to-end physical design toolchain capable of executing synthesis, floorplanning, placement, clock tree synthesis, routing, parasitic extraction, and final signoff steps.
 Its goal is autonomous chip design, with minimal manual intervention.